mlr-org/mlr3extralearners/paper/paper.md

 and choose the most appropriate learner for their specific problem.
 While connecting new learners to `mlr3` is straightforward and can be done on a per-need basis, integrating them into `mlr3extralearners` benefits the broader community by avoiding redundant effort and ensuring accessibility for all users.
 Additionally, contributions to `mlr3extralearners` are reviewed by the package maintainers, providing a layer of quality assurance.
-This review process ensures that integrated learners function as expected and adhere to the high standards of the `mlr3` ecosystem.
+This review process ensures that integrated learners work as expected and adhere to the high standards of the `mlr3` ecosystem.

 Beyond its utility for users, `mlr3extralearners` also offers significant advantages for developers of machine learning packages.
 By integrating a new algorithm into the `mlr3` ecosystem, developers can immediately make their methods accessible to a wider audience.